idiazroncero/huesos/README.md

 - [Every Layout](https://every-layout.dev/) for clever and arithmetic layouts.
 - [BEM](http://getbem.com/introduction/) for naming conventions
 - [Ritmo](https://github.com/marzeelabs/ritmo) for vertical rhythm.
-- [Palx](https://palx.jxnblk.com/) for creating a palette based on a single color and its shades.

 It is "somehow opinionated", meaning that is neither a Bootstrap-like complete set of closed and almost zero-config components nor a bare-bones css-reset and starterkit.

-Browse [the docs and living syle guide](https://idiazroncero.github.io/huesos/) for further information.
+Browse [the docs and living syle guide](https://huesos.idiazroncero.com) for further information.

 ## NPM scripts